richbl/postgresql-db-dump/README.md

 	Starting database dump now... this could take some time depending on database size.

 	Success: PostgreSQL dump completed.
 Results file (dbname-database-20160414082441.gz) created in /home/user.

+## A Note on Cloning: This Project Uses Git Submodules

+This project uses a Git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) project, specifically the `bash-lib` folder to keep project libraries up-to-date without manual intervention.

+So, be sure to clone this project with the `--recursive` switch (`git clone --recursive https://github.com/this_project`) so any submodule project(s) will be automatically cloned as well.
+If you clone into this project without this switch, you'll likely see empty submodule project folders (depending on your version of Git).